Frequently Asked Questions

 Students who are on any Leave of Absence from Johns Hopkins may not take courses at another university to be transferred to their Johns Hopkins academic record.

 Per the Office of International Services, all international students on F-1 or J-1 visas must see an advisor in the OIS to avoid potentially serious immigration issues, both concerning departure from the U.S. and return.
-OIS can be reached at (667) 208-7001 or or the OIS website.
+OIS can be reached at (667) 208-7001 or the OIS website.

-- If you have not met JHU’s two year on-campus housing requirement prior to leave, then you should plan to live on campus when you return from leave.
+- If you have not met JHU’s two-year on-campus housing requirement prior to leave, then you should plan to live on campus when you return from leave.
 If you are unsure as to whether you have fulfilled the residence requirement, feel free to reach out to Housing directly to inquire.

 - Signing a lease off-campus will not exempt you from the housing requirement.
 Please do not sign a lease until you have confirmed that you are not required to live on campus

-- If you have not met the residence requirement and opt not to take occupancy of your assigned room on campus, you will be billed for housing and board for the entire applicable term.
+- If you have not met the residency requirement and opt not to take occupancy of your assigned room on campus, you will be billed for housing and board for the entire applicable term.
 You cannot complete your residence requirement in the middle of the academic year.
-For example, if you are a freshmen returning for the spring semester, you must reside in the residence halls your entering semester and the following entire academic year.
+For example, if you are a freshman returning for the spring semester, you must reside in the residence halls your entering semester and the following entire academic year.

-Readmission from a Medical Leave of Absence
+Reinstatement from a Medical Leave of Absence

 - Your medical provider must be able to attest to your readiness to return, and any ongoing treatment needs.
-While a case manager would discuss an earliest readmission date when you leave, ultimately, returning is about when you are healthy enough to participate in the academic environment at JHU.
+While a case manager would discuss an earliest reinstatement date when you leave, ultimately, returning is about when you are healthy enough to participate in the academic environment at JHU.

+You should notify a case manager of your intent to return and complete a CARE report.
 You may direct any questions to the case managers.

 - The Office of the Dean of Student Life requires proof of readiness to return from a MLoA because we want to ensure that you are set up for success upon your return.

 - You are not required to be “cured” of all illnesses in order to return from a medical leave.
 Many students return from a medical leave and continue treatment in some manner while pursuing their JHU education.
-The goal of the medical leave and readmission process is to allow you to be healthy enough to continue your JHU education.
+The goal of the medical leave and reinstatement process is to allow you to be healthy enough to continue your JHU education.
 The Office of the Dean of Student Life is eager to support students transitioning back from a medical leave to ensure that any ongoing health needs are met.

 - The process can take approximately six weeks from the time the forms are submitted to when the student is cleared.
 This also depends on the time in the semester such as over Winter Break.